Edge coalitions in graphs: Graphs with Maximum Edge Coalition Number

+Suppose that $l=5$.
+Then it must be one of the following graphs in Figure~\ref{f3}, where any pendant edge $e$ incident to a vertex $v$ in the cycle may be replaced by a star with center $v$.

+These are precisely the unicyclic graphs whose longest path has length $5$.
+In each of the graphs that is not in $\Theta$, we illustrate by a dashed edge an edge that does not form a coalition with any other edge, implying that for these graphs, $EC(G)\neq n$.

-If $l=4$, then $G$ will be one of the following graphs with this property that, any pendant edge $e$ incident in a vertex $v$ may be replaced by a star with center $v$.
-These below graphs are whole unicyclic graph with maximum length of the path is $4$.\\
+If $l=4$, then $G$ is one of the graphs shown in Figure~\ref{f4}, where any pendant edge $e$ incident to a vertex $v$ may be replaced by a star centered at $v$.
+These graphs are all unicyclic with the maximum path length being $4$.
+Hence every unicyclic graph with longest path of length four belongs to the family $\Theta$.